RicoJia/The-Dream-Robot/src/dream_gmapping/gmapping_implementation.md

 3. So to get the minimum $|e|$, it's equivalent to getting $\delta p = p-p_0 = argmin[(e(p_0) + J^T(p - p_0))^2]$.
 Taking the first order derivative gives: $J(p)e(p) + J(p)^TJ(p) \delta p = 0$.
 Doing this over all n cloud points: $H = \sum_N(J_n(p)^TJ_n(p))$, $b=\sum_N J_n(p)e_n(p)$, and $\delta p = -H^{-1}b$

 4. Keep repeating step 3 until convergence

+### Potential Bug List
+- we are returning if a pixel is full by a set standard. (if the pixel is unknown, it is not full).
+TODO: check if we need to change the unknown stage